MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 The design imperatives must have a version and release cycle and be tied back to the service guidance.
 The service guidance must have a version and release cycle and be tied back to the policy controls.
 Finally, the policy controls must have versions and be released in manageable waves.

-- All of these steps should happen with release cycles.
+- All of these steps should happen with release cycles
-- Services must be available on a set date.
+- Services must be available on a set date
-- Policy controls must be advertised on a release cycle.
+- Policy controls must be advertised on a release cycle

 ## Artifacts generated